What is a Leukaemia?

-Chemical agents: it is seen that alkylating agents which are used to treat other cancers through chemotherapy may end up causing Acute Myeloid Leukaemia.
+Chemical Agents: It is seen that alkylating agents which are used to treat other cancers through chemotherapy may end up causing Acute Myeloid Leukaemia.

 Exposure to chemicals like benzene and formaldehyde through professional hazards can also cause AML.
-Benzene is a chemical substance that is commonly used as a solvent in rubber industries, oil refineries, shoe manufacturing industries and is also found in motor vehicle exhaust, glues, cleaning products, detergents, art supplies and paints.
+Benzene is a chemical substance that is commonly used as a solvent in rubber industries, oil refineries, shoe manufacturing industries and is also found in motor vehicle exhaust, glues, cleaning products, detergents, art supplies, and paints.

-Radiation exposure: Exposure to radiation due to atomic bombs, radiation plants, or even radiology labs in high doses can cause mutation of cells leading to Acute Myeloid Leukaemia.
+Radiation Exposure: Exposure to radiation due to atomic bombs, radiation plants, or even radiology labs in high doses can cause mutation of cells leading to Acute Myeloid Leukaemia.
 It was seen that Japanese atomic bomb accident- Hiroshima and Nagasaki caused its survivors to develop AML, most often 6-8 years after survival.

-Genetic disorders: genetic disorders like Fanconi’s anaemia, Bloom syndrome, ataxia-telangiectasia, severe congenital neutropenia, neurofibromatosis type 1 and Li-Fraumeni syndrome may be predisposing factors for AML.
+Genetic disorders: genetic disorders like Fanconi’s anemia, Bloom syndrome, ataxia-telangiectasia, severe congenital neutropenia, neurofibromatosis type 1 and Li-Fraumeni syndrome may be predisposing factors for AML.
 Down’s syndrome and trisomy 8 also have a history of Acute Myeloid Leukaemia.

-Age and sex: although Acute Myeloid Leukaemia can occur in anyone, it is seen to have increased prevalence in older males.
+Age and sex: Although Acute Myeloid Leukaemia can occur in anyone, it is seen to have increased prevalence in older males.

 To understand what happens to the DNA, we must know what the normal state of the cells is.
 When the myeloid tissues produce blood cells, it starts out in a stage called “blast” stage.
 This is an immature cell stage.
 The cells then are programmed to mature into the adult stage where they perform their functions.

 Now, our cells know when to divide and when to stop with the help of certain components in the chromosomes (parts of the DNA that decides important functions).
 The parts that help in initiating division are called oncogenes.
-The parts which help in killing the cells are called tumour suppressor genes.
+The parts which help in killing the cells are called tumor suppressor genes.